 Have fun with bathroom wall decor.
 Vintage posters and advertisements tied to the theme or style of your bathroom are a laid-back way to wake up bathroom walls.
-This watercolor-style travel advertisement supports the bathroom's existing oceanic theme and its vibrant colors pop against white walls.
+This watercolor-style travel advertisement supports the bathroom's existing oceanic theme, and its vibrant colors pop against white walls.

 Play the pattern card in the bathroom with pretty wall decals.
 These affordable gems are easy to install and come in a variety of styles, colors, and sizes.
 Some are removable, making the design commitment low and changing the look even easier.
 Hang small decals in a group to fill a large expanse of wall.
 Create a customized pattern by arranging decals in groups to suit the angles and shapes of the walls.

 For bathroom wall decor with more permanence, create a tile accent.
 Go contemporary with oversize tiles in a rich color.
-These 4x19-inch tiles are uniformly stacked to create a crisp grid.
+These 4x19-inch tiles are aligned to create a crisp grid.
 The simplicity of the pattern is part of its charm.
-Offset the linear look with a few curves, such as an oval mirror or cylindrical wall sconces.
+Offset the linear look with a few curves, such as an oval mirror or cylindrical sconces.
 If you'd rather not cover an entire wall with tile, design a tile wainscoting or accent band around the room or along a single wall.

 Use awkwardly angled bathroom walls to your advantage as prime real estate for wall art.
-Arrange a series of prints or canvases vertically on a narrow, angled wall.
+Arrange a series of prints or canvases vertically on a narrow angled wall.
 Tiny wall spaces in bathrooms are ideal for groupings of small art pieces.
 Vertical presentation can also draw the eye upward, creating a sensation of spaciousness within tight quarters.